Important Information for International Applicants

 Official Test Scores

-Required: TOEFL (Test of English as a Foreign Language) Official or attested copies of TOEFL score reports must be submitted, as evidence of English language proficiency, for all applicants who are from a country where English is not the primary spoken language.
+Required: TOEFL (Test of English as a Foreign Language) or the IELTS (International English Testing System) score reports, as evidence of English language proficiency, for all applicants who are from a country where English is not the primary spoken language.
 Information about the TOEFL is available at US Consulates, USIS offices, and the TOEFL office (TOEFL, P.O.
 Box 6154, Princeton, NJ 08541-6154, USA).
 For more information regarding this test please visit www.TOEFL.org.
+Our required minimum for the TOEFL is 90, and our required minimum for the IELTS is 7.0.

 Centre College’s CEEB code for the TOEFL is 1109.